-• Completed self-care month (preceding fieldwork), creation of self-care plan
+• Creation of self-care plan

-NU Educational Counseling faculty and staff care about your well-being.
-During the self-care month, school counseling and college counseling students will prepare and engage in an individualized self-care plan to ensure long-term wellness and professionalism to successfully cope with high stress situations.
+NU Educational Counseling faculty and staff care about student well-being.
+At designated points throughout the program, students will prepare and engage in an individualized self-care plan to ensure long-term wellness and professionalism to successfully cope with high stress situations.

 NU offers students Timely Care, a free virtual health and well-being program.
-Timely Care provides Scheduled Counseling regardless of where you live in the US, as well as unlimited access to 24/7 mental health support through the Talk Now option, self-care videos (yoga, meditation, etc.), and more!
-Connect by entering your student email address at timelycare.com/nationaluniversity or download the Timely Care app from your App Store.
+Timely Care provides Scheduled Counseling regardless of where they live in the US, as well as unlimited access to 24/7 mental health support through the Talk Now option, self-care videos (yoga, meditation, etc.), and more!
 See more details in Appendix A.